Andrew Henderson

 That’s because requesting citizenship at an Italian town hall is a much faster option, not to mention you can remain in Italy thereafter and have residence status.

-No matter if you want the Italian citizenship to become an imperative part of your personal and financial life, or if you just want to get citizenship so you can spend some time in Italy or the European Union further down the line – citizenship by descent is perfect to reach both of those goals.
+Whether you want Italian citizenship to become an essential part of your personal and financial life or so you can spend some time in Italy or the European Union further down the line – citizenship by descent is perfect for reaching both of those goals.

-If you qualify, getting citizenship by descent is easy and it’s cheap.
+If you qualify, getting Italian citizenship by descent is easy and cheap.

 The one major downfall that we see with Italian citizenship by descent is the long wait and the bureaucratic maze that you have to go through.

-Ireland is really the only country that doesn’t involve such a dragged out and unclear process (it’s actually quite easy and getting citizenship in Ireland is worth doing for anyone who qualifies based on their ancestry).
+Ireland’s citizenship by descent program is really the only one that doesn’t involve such a dragged-out and unclear process (it’s actually relatively easy, and getting citizenship in Ireland is worth doing for anyone who qualifies based on their ancestry).

-Of course, it also depends on your personal motivation.
+Of course, applying for citizenship by descent also depends on your personal motivation.

 If you simply want to reconnect with Uncle Giuseppe’s side of the family, then the length of the process might not really matter to you.